 An age-friendly community benefits people of all ages.
 Secure neighbourhoods are safe for children, youth, women and older adults.
 Families experience less worry and stress when their older relations have the services and supports they need.
 Barrier free buildings and streets enhance the mobility and independence of both younger and older persons with disabilities.
 The whole community benefits from the participation of older persons in volunteer or paid work and civic activities.
 Making counties age-friendly is one of the most effective policy approaches for responding to demographic ageing.

-The Age Friendly County Initiative can be contacted at:
+For more information on The Age Friendly County Initiative please contact: